When should I use the Ad Revenue Calculator?

 How should I read the Ad Revenue Calculator answer?

-Read the main answer first, then use the supporting lines to see why the answer moved.
+Start with the headline number, then use the supporting lines to see why the answer moved.
 For finance calculators, the extra lines often explain interest, tax, fees, principal, payment timing, or totals paid over time.
 Those pieces matter because two results can look close at first but cost very different amounts later.

 What does this estimate leave out?

-This is not connected to Google AdSense and does not predict approved earnings, invalid traffic deductions, ad fill rate, advertiser demand, RPM changes, placement rules, policy status, or tax treatment.
+This is not connected to Google AdSense and does not predict approved earnings, invalid traffic deductions, revenue-share changes, ad fill rate, advertiser demand, RPM changes, placement rules, policy status, or tax treatment.
 Real finance decisions can also depend on fees, timing, local rules, credit details, and provider-specific terms.

 What should I double-check before copying the result?